Health-ISAC Board of Directors

-Mr. Barnes is the Global Chief Information Security Officer at Amgen and has over 20 years of experience as a practitioner.
+Mr. Barnes is the Chief Information Security Officer at Highmark Health and has over 30 years of experience as a practitioner.
 He began his security career in the United States Air Force, where he managed classified intelligence and cyber operations systems.
-Prior to joining Amgen, Mr. Barnes served as the CISO for Horizon Blue Cross Blue Shield of New Jersey, worked for Health Care Service Corporation as the ISO for Blue Cross of Oklahoma, and Lucent Technologies as a Managing Principal.
-At Lucent, he lead multiple highly skilled technology teams, designing advanced technology networks for MCI/Worldcom and conducting numerous program designs, penetration tests and technology engagements for Exxon, Washington Mutual, Cisco, State Farm, Williams Communications, WalMart and others.
+Prior to joining Highmark Health, Mr. Barnes worked with Amgen, Horizon Blue Cross Blue Shield of New Jersey, Health Care Service Corporation as the ISO for Blue Cross of Oklahoma, and Lucent Technologies as a Managing Principal.
+At Lucent, he led multiple highly skilled technology teams, designing advanced technology networks for MCI/Worldcom and conducting numerous program designs, penetration tests and technology engagements for Exxon, Washington Mutual, Cisco, State Farm, Williams Communications, WalMart and others.
 Mr. Barnes served as a former Chair to the Payer Subsector of the Healthcare and Public Health (HPH) Sector Coordinating Council (SCC,) and former Blue Cross Blue Shield Association (BCBSA) Cyber Security Subcommittee advisor.

 Mr. Rice is responsible for Information Security, IT Regulatory Readiness, Quality/Technical Assurance, Business Continuity Planning and Policy, and has held multiple roles at Merck, as Executive Director, Information Risk Management & Compliance within the Enterprise Technology & Application Services organization.
 Prior to Merck, Mr. Rice served as Director of Global Information Security for Johnson & Johnson, and then in the consulting industry in a variety of roles.
 Mr. Rice holds a BS degree from West Point; and a Masters of Science degree from George Washington University.